 Cons

-- Locked into Square payments
+- Locked into Square Payments

 - Users reported lengthy holds on funds in some cases

-Why we chose Square Reader
+Why I chose Square Reader

 The Square Reader takes the top spot for all-around use, offering a combination of affordability, versatility, and advanced features that make it suitable for businesses of all sizes.